lgandx/CCrawlDNS/README.md

 CommonCrawl data set subdomain extracter.

-Author: Laurent Gaffie <laurent.gaffie@gmail.com >  https://g-laurent.blogspot.com
+Author: Laurent Gaffie <lgaffie@secorizon.com >  https://secorizon.com > https://x.com/@secorizon

 ## Intro ##

 CCrawlDNS is a small pentest utility that make use of the CommonCrawl data set API (petabytes of data!).

-This tool will make multiple queries to CommonCrawl.org and fetches all collected subdomains since 2008 related to the DNS you provided as target and will store in a DB all unique subdomains.
+This tool is highly customizable and is specifically designed for pentesters.
+Once configured for a scan, it will make multiple queries to CommonCrawl.org and will fetches all collected subdomains related to the DNS you provided as target.
+You can specify which years are of interest (from 2008 onward), from how many dataset per year, all results will be stored in a DB.

-This tool uses multiprocessing for performance enhancement.

-New option added: Ability to print all collected URLs for a given domain and search by file extensions.
+New options added: scans are now highly customizable, you can search by specific year and datasets.
+- ✅ Search by specific year and datasets.
+- ✅ Automatic path fingerprint.
+- ✅ Automatic web language fingerprint.
+- ✅ Automatic throttling.
+- ✅ All results are saved in a db.

 ## Usage ##

 Running the tool:

-    python CCrawlDNS.py -d example.com

-    python3 CCrawlDNS.py -d example.com

-    Print all URLs:

-    python CCrawlDNS.py -d example.com -p

-    Print all URLs with the file extension ".asp":

-    python CCrawlDNS.py -d example.com -p -f .asp

-## Requirements ##

-    pip install requests
+    //Search all collected subdomains for yahoo.com in the past 2 years, include 1 dataset per year (most efficient) python3 ccrawldns.py -d yahoo.com --years last2 --max-per-year 1

+    //Search all collected subdomains for yahoo.com only in 2025, include 3 dataset python3 CCrawlDNS.py -d yahoo.com --years 2025 --max-per-year 3

+    //Search all collected subdomains for yahoo.com for the year 2025 and 2021, include 1 dataset python3 CCrawlDNS.py -d yahoo.com --years 2025, 2021 --max-per-year 1

+    //Search all collected subdomains for yahoo.com from 2008 to now, include 1 dataset (much slower, but complete) python3 CCrawlDNS.py -d yahoo.com --years all --max-per-year 1